top of page

 We leave Pittsburgh behind as we head for the beautiful rural reaches of Pennsylvania, taking us through old-growth forests and following the majestic Youghiogheny river.
 The trail delights with charming small towns and nostalgic train depots which have been converted into visitor’s centers, cafés and gift shops.
 After our lunch stop in W. Newton, we continue on to cool Connellsville nestled on the bank of the beautiful Yough.

-Day 3: Connellsville to Garrett
+Day 3: Connellsville to Rockwood

-Cycling: 52 Miles
+Cycling: 46 Miles

 In 18 miles we reach Ohiopyle State Park where we encourage you to take time to explore this unique PA State Park, by bike and by foot, the many paths that showcase the beautiful Youghiogheny river.
 We stop for a picnic lunch in Confluence then it’s on to the soaring Salisbury Viaduct which is over 100’ high and 2,300’ long making for one exciting ride!
 We continue on making our way to Garrett, where we’ll shuttle 15 minutes to our hotel in Somerset.

-Day 4: Garrett to Cumberland
+Day 4: Rockwood to Cumberland

-Cycling: 37 Miles
+Cycling: 44 Miles

 Today we hit the trail for an exciting 37 miles taking us across the Eastern Continental Divide and the Mason Dixon Line, and through the famous Big Savage Tunnel.
 Exiting Big Savage, plan to take a long pause to appreciate the stunning views of the Allegheny Valley before beginning your downhill cruise to Cumberland, the junction of the GAP and C&O Trails, and our stop for the evening.